talhascript/ebuddy-test/README.md

     ## 1. Most Difficult Technical Problems:

-    Some of the hardest challenges I have faced are related to **scalability** and **data consistency**.
-In one project, I had to design a system with a highly dynamic dataset where records were frequently updated in real-time.
-The challenge was to ensure that these updates were consistent across a distributed system without causing data loss or performance degradation.
-I tackled this by implementing **event-driven architecture** with **message queues** to handle updates efficiently and maintain consistency.
-I also relied on **transactional integrity** to prevent conflicts when multiple services tried to update the same record simultaneously.
+    One of the toughest challenges I faced was related to scalability and data consistency.
+In one project, I had to ensure real-time updates were consistent across a distributed system without causing data loss.
+I resolved this by creating an API endpoint that combined fields from two database tables and returned a unified response.

+    In a previous job, I stayed up all night to meet client requirements related to AWS.
+The issues were complex, but through determination and alot of self learning, I was able to resolve them and deliver the solution on time.

     ## 2. Project Approach: